xellstar/ProgrammingFund/README.md

 # ProgrammingFund
-# Repository for the exercises in the module Programming Fundamentals @ SoftUni.
+# Repository for the exercises in the module Programming Fundamentals @ SoftUni
 # Kaloyan Nikolov